danielruneda/csklearn/pypi_config.md

 # Upload to PyPi from GitHub

 - This task can be performed with CI/CD.
 - Access to the `Actions` tab.
 Then find `Security` section and click `Secrets`.
-Then, in Actions you can add a Repository secrets (you can get it from csklearn project in PyPi, then: `settings > Create a token for csklearn`)
+Then, in Actions you can add a Repository secrets (you can get a PyPi token from csklearn project in PyPi, then: `settings > Create a token for csklearn`)

 https://github.com/danielruneda/csklearn/settings/secrets/actions